onqtam/headjack/src/addressing.md

 shortcuts/links/references?

-user nonces per interface :( - or maybe no need? or needed only for signed messages?
+user nonces per application :( - or maybe no need? or needed only for signed messages?

 Unexpirable URIs > unstoppable domains